mokarrom/mpi-owl/README.md

-MPI-OWL: An NPI-backed parallel DL reasoner for Java
+MPI-OWL: An MPI-backed parallel DL reasoner for Java
 ----------------------------------------------------

 MPI-OWL is an MPI-backed prototype reasoner for tableau-based description logic reasoning in a distribute memory environment.
 It is developed based on Pellet by means of MPI as a distributed memory program using [MPJ Express](http://mpj-express.org/) library, an open source Java message passing library.